 Applicable only when the device is configured to create a network.
 This setting specifies on which channel the network should be created.
-If Auto is selected, the device will only use channels 1, 6, and 11 on which to operate to minimize interference from other networks detected in the area.
+If Auto is selected, the device will select a channel on which to operate that has minimal interference from other networks detected in the area.
 When manually selecting a channel, it should be noted that two Wi-Fi networks operating on the same channel will interfere with each other and will have to compete for bandwidth.
 The center frequencies of adjacent channels are 5 MHz apart and the bandwidth of each channel is 20 MHz which means that adjacent channels overlap.
 To completely avoid interference there must be a spacing of at least 5 channels between each Wi-Fi network.
 It is therefore recommended to use channels 1, 6, and 11.
-For a list of all the wireless networks in the area and the associated channels on which they operate, see the Settings Editor > Wi-Fi Wireless Networks in Area box.
+For a list of all the wireless networks in the area and the associated channels on which they operate, see the Settings Editor | Wi-Fi Wireless Networks in Area box.

-B.2.10 Tx Power Level
+Tx Power Level

 This fixes the Transmit Power level of the module.
-This value can be set as follows: Low (7 + /- 1 dBm), Medium (10 + /- 1 dBm), High (15 + /- 2 dBm).
+This value can be set as follows: Low (7 +/- 1 dBm), Medium (10 +/- 1 dBm), High (15 +/- 2 dBm).